omnistrate/omnistrate-blog/posts/2024-01-28-introducing-omnistrate-platform.md

 ---
 title: Introducing Omnistrate Platform
-tags: "cloud, multi-cloud, open-source, SaaS"
+tags: 'cloud, multi-cloud, open-source, SaaS'
 date: '2024-01-28 20:20:40'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'As we contemplated building the SaaS platform, we divided the requirements into 5 packages.
-If you are building a SaaS from scratch, you will likely need all the layers.'
+  As we contemplated building the SaaS platform, we divided the requirements into 5 packages.
+If you are building a SaaS from scratch, you will likely need all the layers.
 slug: introducing-omnistrate-platform
+readTime: 5
 ---

 As we contemplated building the SaaS platform, we divided the [requirements][1] into 5 packages.
 If you are building a SaaS from scratch, you will likely need all the layers.